AliAbid31/AliAbid31/README.md

 ## 🛠 What I currently do

 - 🔭 I'm currently learning how to build full stack web and mobile applications.
-- 💬 I'm also very interested in AI and Data especially in Computer Vision.
+- 💬 I'm also very interested in AI and Data in Computer Vision and NLP.
 - 🚘 I'm a big cars enthusiast also since my childhood.

 ---